Lech Wałęsa: Presidency

-Wałęsa's BBWR performed poorly in the 1993 parliamentary elections; at times his popular support dwindled to 10 percent and he narrowly lost the 1995 presidential election, winning 33.11 percent of the vote in the first round and 48.28 percent in the run-off against Aleksander Kwaśniewski, who represented the resurgent Polish post-Communist Democratic Left Alliance (SLD).
+Wałęsa supported the liberal and pro-market cabinet of Jan Krzysztof Bielecki from KLD in 1991 while opposing the conservative Prime Minister Jan Olszewski in 1991–1992.
+Following the fall of the Olszewski cabinet, he favored and designed the PSL leader Waldemar Pawlak for a new head of government.
+However, Pawlak failed to form a new cabinet after 33 days.
+Ultimately, Hanna Suchocka became a Prime Minister until a vote of no confidence against her governmentin May 1993, on which the President responded by dissolving Sejm and announcing new elections.
+Wałęsa's BBWR performed poorly in the 1993 parliamentary elections, leading to the establishment of the Second Pawlak cabinet that included social democratic SLD and agrarianist PSL, creating a cohabitation between President Wałęsa and the government.
+The new Prime Minister initially viewed by Wałęsa as a lesser evil, that would, quickly evolve into open hostility after a replacement of Pawlak by SLD member Józef Oleksy in early 1995; at times his popular support dwindled to 10% and he narrowly lost the 1995 presidential election, winning 33.11% of the vote in the first round and 48.28% in the run-off against Aleksander Kwaśniewski, who represented the resurgent Polish post-Communist social democratic Democratic Left Alliance (SLD).
 Wałęsa's fate was sealed by his poor handling of the media; in televised debates he appeared incoherent and rude; in response to Kwaśniewski's extended hand at the end of the first of the two debates, he replied that the post-Communist leader could "shake his leg".
 After the election, Wałęsa said he was going into "political retirement" and his role in politics became increasingly marginal.